ProdPerfect raises $13 million to automate web app quality assurance testing

 The bulk of quality assurance work in the digital domain isn’t automated.
 According to a survey conducted by software startup SmartBear, fewer than half of all tests performed are conducted autonomously.
 That’s highly inefficient and costly, particularly considering that users never engage with 45% of an app’s features — on average, around 26% of an organization’s annual IT budget is allocated to quality assurance and testing.

 That’s where ProdPerfect comes in — or so goes the pitch delivered by cofounders Dan Widing, Erik Fogg, and Wilson Funkhouser.
 The trio cofounded the Boston-based company in 2018 with the goal of developing a platform that uses live traffic to automatically build, run, and maintain QA testing for web apps.
-A few short months and a $2.6 million injunction of seed funding later, they were off to the races, having acquired the business of customers that include Stitch, Meitre, Branch, Replicated, GovDocs, StudiesWeekly, and OpenPath.
+A few short months and a $2.6 million injection of seed funding later, they were off to the races, having acquired the business of customers like Stitch, Meitre, Branch, Replicated, GovDocs, StudiesWeekly, and OpenPath.

 To fund the next stage of growth, ProdPerfect has raised $13 million in a series A round led by Anthos Capital, with the participation of Fika Ventures, Eniac Ventures, Entrepreneurs Roundtable Accelerator, and aCrew Capital.
 The company says it is maintaining 25% month-over-month revenue growth.